 Why get dental veneers?

 Veneers are a highly versatile cosmetic dental treatment which can correct a broad range of concerns including discolouration, cracks, chips, and gaps.
-In some cases, staining on our teeth cannot be treated through teeth whitening.
+In some cases, staining on our teeth cannot be treated through teeth whitening alone.
 Veneers can be used to cover the discoloured tooth or teeth, making them blend with your other natural teeth again.
 Some people may also have minor gaps or crookedness of their teeth but are unwilling to undertake orthodontic treatment.
-Veneers are an excellent option to fill these gaps, or straighten the look of a slightly crooked tooth.
+Veneers can be an excellent option to fill these gaps, or straighten the look of a slightly crooked tooth.

 Why should I whiten my teeth before getting veneers?

 It’s not a necessity to whiten your teeth before having veneers placed.
-However, if you are unhappy with the colour of your teeth overall and have been considering a whitening treatment, we would recommend you do this prior to having your veneers created and placed.
-As veneers are constructed of porcelain, they cannot be whitened; the colour they are created in is the colour they will remain.
+However, if you are unhappy with the colour of your teeth overall and have been considering a whitening treatment, we would recommend you do that prior to having your veneers created and placed.
+As veneers are constructed of ceramic, they cannot be whitened after construction; the colour they are created in is the colour they will remain.
 If you undergo a whitening treatment prior to having veneers placed, you’ll then be able to have your veneers perfectly matched to your whiter smile, creating a result which you will likely find more aesthetically pleasing.

 What happens when I get dental veneers?

-Having a veneer placed in your mouth requires two appointments.
-The first appointment is to take impressions of the teeth, and to perform the necessary preparation; this will involve shaving your existing teeth down so the veneers fit onto your teeth correctly.
-The impressions will then be used to custom-make your veneers to perfectly fit your teeth in your desired shade of porcelain.
-At your second appointment, the veneers will then be tried to ensure they fit perfectly before they are cemented into place.
-As the shade of porcelain cannot be adjusted, it is recommended that should you wish to achieve a whiter overall aesthetic, that you undergo a teeth whitening treatment prior to having veneers applied so they can be created in the correct whiter shade.
+Having a veneer placed in your mouth requires two treatment appointments.
+The first appointment is to contour your teeth to receive the veneers and then take impressions of your teeth.
+The impressions will be used to custom-make your veneers to perfectly fit your teeth in your desired shade of ceramic.
+At your second appointment, the veneers will be tried-in to ensure they fit perfectly before they are cemented into place.
+As the shade of ceramic cannot be adjusted after construction, should you wish to achieve a whiter overall aesthetic, we recommend you undergo a teeth whitening treatment prior to commencing veneer treatment, so your veneers can be created to match your new, whiter shade.

 How many veneers do I need?

-This depends on your unique needs and desires.
+That depends on your unique needs and desires.
 Optimal aesthetics are usually obtained by placing multiple veneers across the upper front teeth.
-For some people two veneers may suffice, for others it may be up to 10.
+For some people two veneers may suffice, for others it may be up to ten.
 It all depends on what you are trying to achieve.

 How long will my veneers last?

-Provided you care for your veneers properly, then it is possible for them to last for around 10 years, though there are cases where they have lasted even longer.
+Provided you care for your veneers properly, then it is possible for them to last for around ten years, though there are cases where they have lasted even longer.
 Proper care for veneers is exactly the same as your natural teeth; brush and floss daily, and ensure you’re attending your regular check-up and cleanings.
 Your dentist might also recommend constructing a protective appliance to use at night, to protect your veneers and natural teeth from teeth grinding during sleep.

 Dental veneers at Dental On Clarke, Crows Nest

-If you think you would like to achieve a million dollar smile with veneers, request your consultation with Dental On Clarke today!
+If you think you would like to achieve your best smile with veneers, request your consultation with Dental On Clarke today!

 A veneer is a thin cover that is placed on the front of a tooth in order to improve its appearance.
 It also serves to reinforce the tooth.
 Veneers are made with reinforced dental porcelain by a dental technician, and are customised in order to match the colour of the natural teeth.
 In some cases, multiple veneers are placed across the upper front teeth for aesthetic purposes.